Skip to main content

 Region: Mountain regions

 Creamy sheep cheese soup with potatoes and herbs.
-Comfort in a bowl.
+Warming, simple home cooking.

 Allergens: